bkrmm/Ensemble-of-Minds/README.md

 ## How the Code Works

 1. **State Definition**: The state dictionary tracks user input, messages, and intermediate/final solutions.
-2. **Role Nodes**: Each role is a function with a unique system prompt, using Gemini to generate or critique solutions.
+2. **Role Nodes**: Each role is a function with a unique system prompt, using an SLM to generate or critique solutions.
 3. **LangGraph Workflow**: Nodes are connected in sequence: Proposer → Verifier → Refiner → Synthesizer.
 4. **Benchmarking**: For each dataset, the framework loads problems, runs them through the workflow, and compares the final answer to the gold/reference answer.
 5. **Reporting**: Prints per-sample results and overall accuracy.